StockSharp/doc/en/topics/designer/strategies/using_visual_designer/elements/common/comparison.md

 Incoming sockets

-- **Comparison** – values that can be compared (for example, a numeric value, a string, an indicator value, etc.).
+- **Value 1** – values that can be compared (for example, a numeric value, a string, an indicator value, etc.).
-- **Comparison** – values that can be compared (for example, a numeric value, a string, an indicator value, etc.).
+- **Value 2** – values that can be compared (for example, a numeric value, a string, an indicator value, etc.).

 ### Outgoing sockets